openwrt-stuff/lede-mod/README.md

 # openwrt
-Script that applies some custom patches to openwrt/lede Please put the folder under the root of source tree
+Script that applies some custom patches to openwrt/lede

+Please link the folder to the root of openwrt/lede source tree